Coop-Wolf/5143-Opsys/Assignments/P01/README.md

 | valuable_notes.txt    | Contains notes and reminders for the project.       |

 ## Instructions:
-Clone the repository or connect through VS Code Spaces Run the `shell2.py` file and use the following commands...
+- Clone the repository or connect through GitHub CodeSpaces in VS Code
+- Locate the directory where the program exists
+- Run `shell2.py` in the terminal using command: `python3 shell2.py` or `python shell2.py`
+- A welcome message will be displayed as well as a prompt where you may begin execute the commands below

 ## Commands:
 | Command               | Description                                         | Author   |